-Since founding ethical footwear company Toms, chief executive officer Blake Mycoskie has donated over ten million pairs of shoes to children in need through an innovative ‘One for One’ campaign that has received widespread recognition and a dedicated global following.
+Since founding ethical footwear company Toms, Chief Executive Blake Mycoskie has donated over ten million pairs of shoes to children in need through an innovative ‘One for One’ campaign that has received widespread recognition and a dedicated global following.
 In 2014, Mycoskie sold a 50 percent stake in the business to Bain Capital, which valued the company at an estimated $625 million.

-The for-profit company, launched in 2006, currently earns an estimated $250 million in annual revenues, having extended its product range to include eyewear, providing essential eyecare for each pair of eyewear sold.
+The for-profit company launched in 2006 and has since extended its product range to include eyewear, providing essential eyecare for each pair of eyewear sold.
 In 2018, more than 86 million pairs of shoes had been donated to children.
 A pioneer of social entrepreneurship, Mycoskie’s philanthropy and business model earned him the 2009 Award of Corporate Excellence by then US Secretary of State, Hillary Clinton.

-A serial entrepreneur, Mycoskie established his first business in the mid-nineties with EZ Laundry, a door-to-door campus laundry service for students, as a freshman at Southern Methodist University.
-Following his graduation Mycoskie relocated to Nashville in 1999 where, inspired by the booming billboard industry, he set up his own outdoor media company, Mycoskie Media, securing prominent billboards around the city.
+A serial entrepreneur, Mycoskie established his first business in the mid '90s with EZ Laundry, a door-to-door campus laundry service for students, as a freshman at Southern Methodist University.
+Following his graduation, Mycoskie relocated to Nashville in 1999 where, inspired by the booming billboard industry, he set up his own outdoor media company, Mycoskie Media, securing prominent billboards around the city.